 If you’re unfortunate to be born into a dysfunctional family where there’s no parent taking responsibility, or one parent’s being given too much responsibility and control over another, it’s easy to see why the cycle might continue with the children.

-With dysfunctional families, it’s standard practice for parents to unconsciously delegate roles to their children without realising, so that one child becomes the scapegoat child; another child becomes the rescuer child and another becomes the problem child.
+With dysfunctional families, it’s standard practice for parents to unconsciously delegate roles to their children without realising, so that one child becomes the scapegoat child, another becomes the rescuer child and another becomes the problem child.
 I was the scapegoat child, the problem child and in my more lucid moments, the pleasing child.

 Through self-questioning and a determination to change things, there’s no reason why anyone can’t learn to stand up for themselves, on their own two feet.
 We may not be able to change family circumstances, but at least with our own set of beliefs and ideals in place, we eventually get to live our lives, because no one can interfere with those.

-I still believe that if nothing improves, we should continue to re-state our own position.
+I believe that if nothing improves, we should continue to re-state our own position.
 That way being in contact with family won’t always feel like a challenge.